 - Applying to be a Subject Matter Expert.

-- Reminding yourself of the value you bring and to seeing just how far you have come throughout your career.
+- Reminding yourself of the value you bring and seeing just how far you have come throughout your career.

 Eliminate old or outdated information.

 When reviewing your current executive resume, decide if there is old information to discard.
 Is it time to exclude irrelevant jobs or courses?
-Start at the end of your resume and work backwards.
+Start at the end of your resume and work backward.

 Most recruiters or hiring managers won’t look back more than 15 years.
 Since it is a good idea to keep your resume to two pages if possible, axing outdated information is a good way to shorten the document.
 Another way to condense your document is to write concisely, leave out flowery words, and eliminate unnecessary redundancy.

 Reflect on the past year’s accomplishments.
 What happened?
 What did you achieve?
 Are there any new certifications, courses, or skills to add?
 Did your role change at all over the past year?
 Did you finalize any new projects?
 Did you overcome any challenging obstacles?
 Did you have an annual review?

-If you do receive an annual review, look to see if there are supervisor comments you can include as a testimonial within your resume or cover letter.
-These quotes are another fantastic way to showcase your proven track record and skill sets.
+If you receive an annual review, see if there are supervisor comments you can include as a testimonial within your resume or cover letter.
+These quotes are another fantastic way to showcase your proven track record and skill set.

 Focus your executive resume appropriately.

-Your resume and cover letter must be targeted towards the position you are seeking.
-If you are seeking a sales position, you would write your resume differently than if you were in the banking industry.
+Target your resume and cover letter toward the position you are seeking.
+If you seek a sales position, you will write your resume differently from the banking industry.

-The best way to ensure you are tailoring your document correctly is to read and re-read the job posting.
-It will layout explicitly what is required of the job seeker and what assets you should possess.
+The best way to ensure you are tailoring your document correctly is by reading and re-reading the job posting.
+It will lay out explicitly what is required of the job seeker and what assets you should possess.